Seahawks officially re-sign Ethan Pocic, but are they done adding to offensive line?

 The Seahawks officially announced the re-signing of center Ethan Pocic on Monday, which then led to one more question — is Seattle done adding veteran free agents to its offensive line?

-Probably not, in terms of depth pieces at least, with just 10 offensive linemen under contract overall.
+Probably not with just 10 offensive linemen under contract overall.

-But the marquee offensive linemen went quickly when the free agency period opened last week, and at this point the centers who remain available aren’t necessarily an upgrade from what Seattle has in Pocic, who last year started 14 games for Seattle after playing his first two seasons at guard and tackle.
+But the marquee offensive linemen went quickly when free agency opened last week, and at this point available centers aren’t necessarily an upgrade from Pocic, who last year started 14 games for Seattle after playing his first two seasons at guard and tackle.

-It may also have not been a coincidence that Seattle reached its deal with Pocic on Thursday just as a few other centers also in his general perceived ability/price range signed elsewhere, such as Nick Martin with the Raiders and Ted Karras with the Patriots
+It might not have been a coincidence that Seattle reached its deal with Pocic on Thursday just as a few other centers in his perceived ability/price range signed elsewhere, such as Nick Martin with the Raiders and Ted Karras with the Patriots.

-Pocic was reported to have a one-year deal worth up to $3 million, though the exact details of his contract have not yet been revealed.
+Pocic was reported to have a one-year deal worth up to $3 million, though the exact details of his contract have not been revealed.

 The signing of Pocic means Seattle has a returning starter from last year at four of its five offensive line positions, the others being left tackle Duane Brown, right tackle Brandon Shell and right guard Damien Lewis.
-Seattle would seem happy enough with its two tackles and Lewis.
+Seattle seems happy enough with its two tackles and Lewis.

-That group is rounded out by newcomer Gabe Jackson, acquired in a trade with the Raiders last week in which Seattle gave up its 2021 fifth-round pick, who is expected to take over the left guard spot, unless the Seahawks were to flip their two guards and have Lewis go to the left side.
+That group is rounded out by newcomer Gabe Jackson, acquired in a trade with the Raiders last week in which Seattle gave up its 2021 fifth-round draft choice.
+Jackson is expected to take over the left guard spot, unless the Seahawks were to flip their two guards and have Lewis go to the left side.

-Seattle could feel confident going into the rest of the offseason with that group as a potential starting line, hoping to add complementary pieces to it through the draft — though that could be tricky with just three picks at the moment and only one in the first three rounds — and with what is left in free agency.
+Seattle could feel confident going into the rest of the offseason with that group as a potential starting line, hoping to add complementary pieces to it through the draft — though that could be tricky with just three picks and only one in the first three rounds — and with what is left in free agency.

-That Pocic signed a short-term relatively inexpensive deal has led to speculation Seattle may not be done at center.
+That Pocic signed a short-term, relatively inexpensive deal has led to speculation Seattle might not be done at center.

-But worth remembering is that Seattle also brought back his backup from last year, Kyle Fuller, who was an exclusive rights free agent and who the team could view as legitimate competition to Pocic for the joh.
+But worth remembering is that Seattle also brought back his backup from last year, Kyle Fuller, who was an exclusive rights free agent and whom the team could view as legitimate competition to Pocic for the job.
 Seattle also has a third center on its roster in Brad Lundblade, a practice squad member last year who has been in the league for four years with four different teams and in 2019 played in one game with the Panthers.

-And according to Pro Football Focus, only one center who remains unaccounted for was rated more highly than Pocic on its list of available free agents..
+And according to Pro Football Focus, only one center who remains unaccounted for was rated higher than Pocic on its list of available free agents.

 PFF listed nine centers among its top 250 free agents.

 Pocic, who was 204th overall, was the seventh-highest-rated center.
 Of the six ahead of him, all but one have signed or agreed to terms other than Austin Reiter, who played last season with Kansas City.
-Reiter has been reported to be negotiating with the Chiefs, with no indications the Seahawks have been in on him.
+Reiter has been reported to be negotiating with Kansas City, with no indications the Seahawks have been in on him.

 The two listed behind Pocic remain available — Austin Blythe of the Rams (224th overall) and Nick Easton of the Saints (238).